PetGuard canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 Please understand we do recognize the need for some dog owners to provide (for whatever reason) a completely meat-free diet.

-PetGuard canned dog food is a meat-based wet product using a moderate amount of meat from assorted species as its main sources of animal protein, thus earning the brand four stars.
+PetGuard is a meat-based canned dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.